forrestbao/vektara/README.md

 client = vectara() # get default credentials from environment variables
                    # You can also manually pass in your credentials as arguments
-                   # The API Key is used first, if there is no API Key, it is returned to OAuth2.
+                   # API Key is more important than OAuth 2, the SDK uses the API Key first, if not then fall back to OAuth2.

 corpus_id = client.create_corpus('my knowledge base')